Humanitarian Medal

 The Humanitarian Medal is a British award intended to recognise the efforts of those involved in providing aid and support to human welfare during or in the aftermath of a humanitarian crisis.
 The medal is awarded to people that have responded to emergencies both in the United Kingdom or overseas.
-The first medal was awarded to UK-MED staff Anna Daniell by His Majesty King Charles III on 18th January 2025 in recognition of her services in Libya with the UK Emergency Medical Team.

 Background

 In July 2023, a new award was instituted that would recognise the efforts of workers in various types of humanitarian crisis.
 This award was to be awarded to people employed by various organisations, including but not limited to the armed forces, civilian services, civilian health care organisations and charities.

 Description

 The obverse of the medal features the effigy of the sovereign, while the reverse consists of a laurel wreath interwoven with a banner containing the words "For Humanitarian Service".

 The medal ribbon, 1+1/4 in wide, consists of a central white stripe, representing civilians and peace, with narrow stripes of red, light blue, dark blue and purple either side.
 The red stripe is intended to represent humanitarian organisations, light blue to represent the NHS, with the other two colours representing other services.

 Similar to military awards such as the General Service Medal, the Humanitarian Medal will be awarded just once, with service undertaken for different situations recognised through the award of a clasp to the medal itself.